geekypedia/Rester/README.md

 ##### Customize APIs

 Readymade APIs are good but what if you want to create your own customized API?
 May be you want to call a stored procedure in your DB, or you just want to write an API that is not doing your regular CRUD.
 Just load the API project.
 There is a sample API written there.
 Create a copy of that API and modify whatever you want.
-By default, RESTer will load anything that is written in the API project.
+By default, pRESTige will load anything that is written in the API project.
 If doesn't matter how many PHP file you create inside that project, it will load them all, so no need for you to do any kind of book keeping.

 ##### Start writing your Application